SamWindell/Signet/docs/usage.md

 ## print-info
 ### Description:
-PrintInfo: prints information about the audio file(s), such as the embedded metadata, sample-rate and RMS.
+Prints information about the audio file(s), such as the embedded metadata, sample-rate and RMS.

 ### Usage:
   `print-info` `[OPTIONS]`